 For example, if you have a scratch that will cost $500 to repair, with a $250 deductible limit, you will pay the first $250 and your insurance company will pay the other $250.
 If you chose a $1,000 deductible, then you will bear the entire cost of the repair, since it doesn’t meet the threshold.

-Again, if fault in the damage incident is assigned to someone else, you may have your deductible waived.
+Again, if a fault in the damage incident is assigned to someone else, you may have your deductible waived.
 This may even apply if the person who caused the damage is unknown.
 Reporting incidents to your insurer promptly is key.
 Generally, at-fault claims may increase your premiums overall if the incidents exceed your insurance company’s rules.
 Incidents that aren’t your fault generally don’t affect your car insurance costs.